 You have finally decided to take the plunge and buy your first pet snake.
 Or, at least you are seriously considering it.

 How do you know if a snake is the right pet retile for you though?
+And if so, which pet snake species is the best choice?

 First, it shows a lot of maturity and responsibility that you’re doing research and not just making an impulse buy.
 Snakes, like all pets, require the right environment and care to thrive and not simply survive.
 Surviving is important too of course.